Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

 where the dominant in-plane Hamiltonian is the TL XXZ model involving only nearest-neighbor bonds $\langle ij \rangle_{ab}$:

-Note that two types of anisotropies are allowed by $U(1)$ symmetry: the exchange anisotropy $\Delta S_i^z S_j^z$ and the single-ion anisotropy $D \left( S_i^z \right)^2$.
+Two types of anisotropies are allowed by $U(1)$ symmetry: the exchange anisotropy $\Delta S_i^z S_j^z$ and the single-ion anisotropy $D \left( S_i^z \right)^2$.
 The subdominant out-of-plane Hamiltonian $H_c$ is relatively complicated, and possibly influenced by the dipole-dipole interaction.
-To capture the incommensurate component of the ordering wavevector along $L$-direction, multiple competing interactions should be present.
-Combined with the strong easy-axis single-ion anisotropy ($D/J \gg 1$), $\mathcal{H}_c$ should exhibit the qualitative physics of the ANNNI model~\cite{FisherME1980}, with the consequent incommensurate-commensurate transition at $T_{\rm N1}$ (see Fig.~\ref{fig:phd}{\bf e} and Supplementary Information Fig.~S10).
+To capture the incommensurate $L$-component of the ordering wavevector, multiple competing interactions should be present.
+Combined with the strong easy-axis single-ion anisotropy ($D/J \gg 1$), $\mathcal{H}_c$ should exhibit the qualitative physics of the ANNNI model~\cite{FisherME1980}, with the consequent incommensurate-commensurate transition at $T_{\rm N1}$ (see Fig.~\ref{fig:phd}{\bf e} and Supplementary Information Fig.~S11).

-An accurate extraction of the model parameters can be achieved by performing inelastic neutron scattering experiment in the FP state.
-Figure~\ref{fig:neutron}{\bf c} shows the neutron scattering {spectra} along a high-symmetry momentum trajectory measured with $B=\qty{5}{T}$ applied along the $\bm{c}$-axis at $T=\qty{60}{mK}$.
+An accurate extraction of the model parameters can be achieved by performing INS experiment in the FP state.
+Figure~\ref{fig:neutron}{\bf c} shows the INS spectra along a high-symmetry momentum trajectory measured with $B=\qty{5}{T}$ applied along the $\bm{c}$-axis at $T=\qty{60}{mK}$.
 In this FP state, the 1-magnon excitation shows a clear dispersion in the $\bm{ab}$ plane with bandwidth $\sim \qty{0.3}{meV}$.
-In contrast, the magnetic excitation along $L$-direction is almost flat (Fig.~\ref{fig:neutron}{\bf d}), confirming the quasi-2D nature of the compound: $\mathcal{H}_c \ll \mathcal{H}_\text{TL}$.
-This allows us to constrain to $\mathcal{H}_\text{TL}$ for analyzing the spin wave excitations in the HK plane.
+In contrast, the magnetic excitation along the $L$-direction is almost flat (Fig.~\ref{fig:neutron}{\bf d}), confirming the quasi-2D nature of the compound: $\mathcal{H}_c \ll \mathcal{H}_\text{TL}$.

 The $U(1)$ symmetry of the TL model \eqref{eq:model_TL} is preserved when the magnetic field is applied along the $\bm{c}$-axis, allowing for an exact solution of the 1-magnon dispersion (see Methods):